windy40/openstreetmap-carto-de/INSTALL-de.md

 Master branch will do localization and other visual German style changes.

-For database import the localization code from https://github.com/giggls/osml10n and osm2pgsql 1.7.0 or higher is required.
+For database import, the localization code from https://github.com/giggls/osml10n and osm2pgsql 1.7.0 or higher are required.

 The import command looks like this: